Horace Dobbs: Dolphin career

 Dobbs started chronicling his studies and dolphin interactions with the airing of Neptune's Needle on the BBC One, on 24 June 1965 and 20 March 1966.
 A New York Times article on a dolphin named Fungie reported that Dr. Dobbs spent two years filming the dolphin.

-Dobbs is considered an expert in subjects relating to dolphin behaviour, and in the Folkestone trial of two men accused of bothering a dolphin, Dobbs was called in as a defense witness.
+Dobbs was considered an expert in subjects relating to dolphin behaviour, and in the Folkestone trial of two men accused of bothering a dolphin, Dobbs was called in as a defense witness.
 He was also interviewed by the BBC Radio Cornwall regarding the whereabouts and safety of a dolphin named Beaky of which he had written a book on titled, Follow a Wild Dolphin.

-As a wildlife conservationist, Dobbs has argued against keeping dolphins in captivity.
+As a wildlife conservationist, Dobbs argued against keeping dolphins in captivity.
 In an article by the BBC, Dobbs was quoted as saying that keeping dolphins in captivity at resorts or aquatic parks is akin to torture.

 As more and more people interact with dolphins, a growing number of experts, Dobbs included, believe that swimming with dolphins have a therapeutic effect on those suffering from depression.
 A 1994 essay by Hon.
 David Lloyd Hoare narrated the story of how Dr. Dobbs took some persons to swim with a dolphin named Simo, and the therapeutic effect it had on one of them.

-Latter years
+Latter years and death

 In his latter years, Dobbs moved away from factual writing and film-making to creating a series of fictional children's book about an orphaned Dolphin called Dilo.
 Although these books are fictional, the stories are all based on actual events that Dobbs had experienced with wild dolphins.

-Dobbs lives in North Ferriby in the East Riding of Yorkshire, England, near the city of Hull.
-He is married to Wendy Dobbs (now in a care home).
-Dobbs has two children Melanie Parker and Ashley Dobbs, five grandchildren, and five great-grandchildren.
+Dobbs lived in North Ferriby in the East Riding of Yorkshire, England, near the city of Hull.
+He was married to Wendy Dobbs (now in a care home).
+Dobbs had two children Melanie Parker and Ashley Dobbs, five grandchildren, and five great-grandchildren.

+Dobbs died on 12 July 2020, at the age of 87.